|

 Involve

-the community in planning and creating new displays.
+the community in planning and creating new displays and programs.

 -